-The potato itself isn’t carcinogenic, but rather the method of cooking creates a substance that is a carcinogen.
+In other words the potato itself isn’t carcinogenic, but the method of cooking creates a substance that is carcinogenic.

 Browning is nature’s most visible way of letting you know a product is rotting.
-Masking the bruises and black spots can cause consumers to unknowingly ingest unhealthy and toxic produce.
+Masking the bruises and black spots causes consumers to unknowingly ingest unhealthy and toxic produce.

-Most people can metabolize tyramine, but some people can’t.
-People who take monoamine-oxidase inhibitor (MAOI) antidepressants like fluoxetine, citalopram and sertraline are unable to metabolize tyramine.
-In these people, tyramine will accumulate in the blood and potentially cause high blood pressure, raising the risk of heart attack, stroke, kidney failure and other problems.
+- Damaged tissue normally turns black and is identified and removed during processing.
+This is not the case for GMO potatoes.
+Tyramine accumulates in these damaged tissues.
+Most people can metabolize tyramine, but people who take MAOI antidepressants like fluoxetine, citalopram and sertraline are unable to do so.
+Tyramine accumulates in the blood and can cause high blood pressure, raising the risk of heart attack, stroke, kidney failure and more.